barrioskilo/MLOPS_group97/reports/README.md

 > Answer:

 1) Student s231938: initial creator of the GitHub repository.
 Helped in all the lightning related scripts creation.
 Responsible of the Continous Integration, cache creation and unit testing.
 Also made the visualization task.
 Took care of the fullfiment of the good coding practices and contributed to all the docummentation files equally.
+2) Student s231813: Responsible for the project code including torchvision framework, lightning and hyperparameter experiments.
+Has also taken care for the training logging using Weights and Biases.
+Helped in the Continuous Integration and Google Cloud setting up.
+Responsible of the Deployment through Google Cloud Run and FastAPI.
+Helped in all the storage related tasks and contributed with the documentation equally.